 New Literary History publishes essays on topics of theoretical significance within and beyond literary studies.
-The journal especially welcomes two types of contribution:
+The journal especially welcomes three types of contribution:

 - articles that engage with literary and cultural theory, including concepts of period, genre, or style, questions of hermeneutics and the reading process, problems of representation, and the relations between literary studies and other disciplines;